This post may contain affiliate links. Please read our disclosure policy.

 fried chicken on a white plate, purple cabbage in a white dish, a blue napkin, parsley, lemon wedges

-Can you Make Chicken Schnitzel ahead of time?
 Absolutely!
-You can prep up to the frying step, then cover and refrigerate for up to 24 hour.
+You can prep up to the frying step, then cover and refrigerate for up to 24 hours.
 Remove from the fridge so the chicken can come to room temperature for about 15 minutes before frying.

 mashed potatoes and sliced breaded chicken on a white plate with a fork

-More Chicken Recipes to Love
+Chicken Recipes to Try Next

 Chicken Schnitzel